 EESI will provide metering services to Customer in accordance with the following terms and conditions.

 1. Installation of Meters.
-To the extent required under the Rules in order for Customer to be permitted to purchase Energy from EESI, EESI will install, at no cost to Customer except as set forth in Section 2 of this Schedule, for each Facility listed on Exhibit B to this Agreement as of the Effective Date, a meter or meters, including software, if applicable (the "Initial Meters").
-EESI will maintain, read and bill with respect to the Initial Meters at no additional charge to Customer.
+EESI will install, for the fees set forth on Attachment A to this Schedule, for each Facility listed on Schedule 1 to this Confirmation, a meter or meters, including software, if applicable (the " Meters").
+EESI will maintain, read and bill with respect to the Meters at no additional charge to Customer.

-2. Charges for Additional Meters / Other Supplier Meters/Metering Services.
+2. Charges for Other Supplier Meters/Metering Services.

-(a) The charges for installation of meters at any Facility not listed on Exhibit B to this Agreement as of the Effective Date, or for any additional meters or metering services required to be installed or performed at any Facility pursuant to the Rules, or on account of a change in the Rules (collectively, "Additional Meters" and, together with the Initial Meters, the "Meters") as well as maintenance, reading, and billing therefor are set forth on Attachment A to this Schedule.
-If any Additional Meters are required at any time during the Services Term, EESI will install them and Customer will pay the charges therefor as set forth on Attachment A.

-(b) For each Facility which prior to the Effective Date was being served by a Competitive Supplier and being metered by a Meter that was not owned and installed by the applicable UDC (each a "Competitive Supplier Meter"), Customer will pay to EESI a transition and setup charge of $100 per each such Competitive Supplier Meter.
+(a) For each Facility which prior to the effective date of this Confirmation was being served by a Competitive Supplier and being metered by a Meter that was not owned and installed by the applicable Utility (each a "Competitive Supplier Meter"), Customer will pay to EESI a transition and setup charge of $100 per each such Competitive Supplier Meter.
 If any Competitive Supplier Meter requires recalibration, reprogramming, or recertification in order to comply with the Rules, Customer will pay EESI an additional charge of $200 for each such Competitive Supplier Meter.
 If any Competitive Supplier Meter cannot be recalibrated, reprogrammed, or recertified at a reasonable cost, or if such Competitive Supplier Meter is non-operational and/or cannot be repaired at a reasonable cost, EESI will replace such Competitive Supplier Meter with an EESI Meter at the cost to Customer set forth on Attachment A to this Schedule.

-(c) If telephone based Meter(s) are required at a Facility, Customer will supply a dedicated telephone line installed within six inches from the Meter hardware, including a three foot coil of telephone wire for connection to each Meter.
+(b) If telephone based Meter(s) are required at a Facility, Customer will supply a dedicated telephone line installed within six inches from the Meter hardware, including a three foot coil of telephone wire for connection to each Meter.
 The telephone line must be operational at the time of installation by EESI of the Meter(s).
 All costs of installation and maintenance of telephone lines will be paid by Customer.

-(d) If a pulse output is required to interface with Customer's energy management system, Customer will pay EESI an additional monthly fee of $25.00 per wireless Meter, and no charge for phone based Meters.
-If Customer desires to collect a pulse output from any meter which as of the Effective Date is not equipped for pulse output, then all costs to install and maintain the appropriate equipment (e.g., isolation relays and pulse equipment) will be paid by Customer.
+(c) If a pulse output is required to interface with Customer's energy management system, Customer will pay EESI an additional monthly fee of $25.00 per wireless Meter, and no charge for phone based Meters.
+If Customer desires to collect a pulse output from any meter which as of the effective date of this Confirmation is not equipped for pulse output, then all costs to install and maintain the appropriate equipment (e.g., isolation relays and pulse equipment) will be paid by Customer.